What is Hyperconvergence?

 Software-Defined Networking

-Software-defined networking is not always the first thing buyers think about with HCI, but it matters more as environments grow.
-HCI does not remove the physical network, but it virtualizes more of the networking behavior that workloads depend on, including switching, segmentation, and policy control.
+Software-defined networking is another core layer of HCI architecture.
+Although HCI does not remove the physical network, it virtualizes more of the networking behavior that workloads depend on, including switching, segmentation, and policy control.

 This is one reason modern HCI decisions overlap with broader private cloud and security decisions, not just server refresh planning.